Violett Beane: Career

 In 2015, Beane landed a recurring role in season 2 of HBO series The Leftovers.
 Beane played Taylor Truitt, a local girl in Jarden, Texas, who went missing along with two other girls.

-Following The Leftovers, Beane was cast in The CW's hit superhero drama The Flash as Jesse Wells (nicknamed "Jesse Quick"), the daughter of Earth-2 Harrison Wells (Tom Cavanagh).
+Following The Leftovers, Beane was cast in The CW's superhero drama The Flash as Jesse Wells (nicknamed "Jesse Quick"), the daughter of Earth-2 Harrison Wells (Tom Cavanagh).
 Jesse is a bright college student who gets caught in the battle between The Flash (Barry Allen) and Zoom.
-In the Flash comics, Jesse Quick is a speedster who becomes the partner of Wally West (currently played on The Flash by Keiynan Lonsdale).
+In The Flash comics, Jesse Quick is a speedster who becomes the partner of Wally West (played on The Flash by Keiynan Lonsdale).
 Beane returned as Jesse in season 3 of the show.

-Beane recurred in the Fox medical drama series The Resident as Lily, a cancer patient under the care of Dr. Conrad Hawkins (Matt Czuchry) and Dr. Devon Pravesh (Manish Dayal).
+Beane had a recurring role in the Fox medical drama series The Resident as Lily, a cancer patient under the care of Dr. Conrad Hawkins (Matt Czuchry) and Dr. Devon Pravesh (Manish Dayal).
 Abandoned by her fiancé and far from home, Lily inspires the hospital staff to be protective and emotionally involved in her outcome.
-The course of her treatment was determined by famous oncologist, Dr. Lane Hunter (Melina Kanakaredes).
+The course of her treatment was determined by oncologist, Dr. Lane Hunter (Melina Kanakaredes).

 Beane's film credits include the indie horror film Flay, Slash, and the documentary Tower, which focuses on the University of Texas at Austin shooting in 1966, which was the first mass school shooting in the United States.
 In Tower, Beane portrays Claire Wilson, who was eight months pregnant during the shooting and lost her unborn baby and boyfriend that day.

 In May 2017, Beane was cast as Markie Cameron in the Blumhouse supernatural thriller film Truth or Dare, which was released in theaters on April 13, 2018.
 From 2018 to 2020, Beane starred in the CBS television series God Friended Me opposite Brandon Micheal Hall.